Iran–Israel relations: Israeli independence to Iranian revolution (1947–1979)

 In 1947, Iran was one of the 11 members that formed the Special Committee on Palestine (UNSCOP) charged to investigate the cause of the conflict in Palestine Mandate, and, if possible, devise a solution.
 After much deliberation the committee presented a Partition Plan for Palestine, which had the support of 8 of the 11 members of UNSCOP.
 Iran along with India and Yugoslavia opposed the plan, predicting it would lead to an escalation of violence.
 Arguing that peace could only be established through a single federal state, Iran voted against the partition plan when it was adopted by the UN General Assembly.
 Shah Mohammad Reza Pahlavi predicted that the partition would lead to generations of fighting.

+In Spring of 1948, 30,000 Iranians in Tehran gathered to protest against the establishment of Israel.

 After the establishment of the State of Israel in May 1948, Israel and Iran maintained close ties.
 Iran was the second Muslim-majority country to recognize Israel as a sovereign state after Turkey.
 Israel viewed Iran as a natural ally as a non-Arab power on the edge of the Arab world, in accordance with David Ben Gurion's concept of an alliance of the periphery.
 Israel had a permanent delegation in Tehran which served as a de facto embassy, before Ambassadors were exchanged in the late 1970s.

 After the Six-Day War, Iran supplied Israel with a significant portion of its oil needs and Iranian oil was shipped to European markets via the joint Israeli-Iranian Eilat-Ashkelon pipeline.
 Trade between the countries was brisk, with Israeli construction firms and engineers active in Iran.
 El Al, the Israeli national airline, operated direct flights between Tel Aviv and Tehran.
 Iranian-Israeli military links and projects were kept secret, but they are believed to have been wide-ranging, for example the joint military project Project Flower (1977–79), an Iranian-Israeli attempt to develop a new missile.

 Debts

 As at 1979, Israel owed about a billion dollars to Iran for business conducted before the Iranian revolution.
 Some of the debt arose from oil purchased by Israel, and a larger amount from the operation of the Trans-Israel oil pipeline and associated port facilities, which were a joint venture between Israeli companies and the National Iranian Oil Company.
 Israel decided against paying the debt at a meeting in 1979 and granted legal indemnity to Israeli companies which owed it.
 At least one Israeli bank account is known to hold $250 million owed to Iran.

 Since the 1980s, Iran has been suing in the European courts for payment of the debts and has won several cases.
-However, payment of the debts is legally complicated by the international sanctions against Iran and by the fact that Israel classifies Iran as an enemy state.
+Payment of the debts is legally complicated by the international sanctions against Iran and by the fact that Israel classifies Iran as an enemy state.
 In May 2015, a Swiss court ordered the Eilat Ashkelon Pipeline Company to pay $1.1 billion to Iran, which Israel refuses to do.